Sayergizachew/School-App/README.md

 # School-App
-web app for my school
+web app for our school